 It’s not uncommon for dead skin cells, dirt and impurities to get trapped in your razor.
 Rinsing off your razor with each pass is helpful while shaving, but it won’t necessarily remove all traces of dirt.
 Not only can this buildup dull your razor’s blade over time, but it can promote bacteria growth and post-shave pimples.
 Before and after you shave, rinse your razor with warm water and wipe it down with an antibacterial wipe or spray.
 Also, avoid using the same razor blade for more than one week.

 Apply Shaving Cream

 Shaving cream helps the razor glide effortlessly over the skin, thus reducing the risk of nicks, cuts and irritation.
-Less irritation means less of a chance for acne blemishes to form.
-Try Billie The Shave Cream, an alcohol-free option that calms and hydrates skin with aloe and shea butter.
+Less irritation means less of a chance for pimples to form after shaving.
+Do not shave dry or with water alone — both are a recipe for irritation.

 Shave With Care

 Try to shave at the end of a shower or bath.
 Exposing your skin and hair to lukewarm water can help soften it and reduce friction from shaving.
 To shave, go against hair growth by starting at your ankles and moving upwards.
 If possible, avoid going over the same areas of skin more than once.
 McLain recommends looking for a razor with multiple blades to “remove more hair with less passes.”

 Moisturize After You Shave

 Once you’re finished shaving, hydrate your skin with a moisturizer or aftershave.
 This is one of the most vital steps for preventing bumps.
 If your skin is prone to irritation, steer clear of formulas with alcohol, parabens or fragrance.